jpmcb/nvim-llama/README.md

 > Note: You should have at least 8 GB of RAM to run the 3B models, 16 GB to run the 7B models, and 32 GB to run the 13B models.
 70B parameter models require upwards of 64 GB of ram (if not more).

+## Usage

+The `:Llama` autocommand opens a `Terminal` window where you can start chatting with your LLM.

+To exit `Terminal` mode, which by default locks the focus to the terminal buffer, use the bindings `Ctrl-\ Ctrl-n`